 If we were inclined to borrow the much-abused terminology of art classification, we might designate them respectively, the Classic, the Romantic, and the Naturalistic schools of Tea.

-He becomes whimsical here (an endearing trait he often relies upon), calling on history to remind us of how long tea has been consumed by humans (for thousands of years).
+He becomes whimsical here (an endearing trait he often relies upon), calling on history as a reminder of human consumption of tea (for thousands of years).

 It is alluded to in the classics under the various names of Tou, Tseh, Chung, Kha, and Ming, and was highly prized for possessing the virtues of relieving fatigue, delighting the soul, strengthening the will, and repairing the eyesight … The Taoists claimed it as an important ingredient of the elixir of immortality.
 The Buddhists used it extensively to prevent drowsiness during their long hours of meditation.

 Apparently, in the fourth and fifth centuries of humanity, tea was a big hit with the locals in the Yangtse-Kiang valley.
-An ideogram (a character which symbolises something) was created around this time: Cha.
+An ideogram (a character which symbolises something) came into creation around this time: Cha.

 The poets of the southern dynasties have left some fragments of their fervent adoration of the ‘froth of the liquid jade.’
 Then emperors used to bestow some rarer preparation of the leaves on their high ministers as a reward for eminent services.
 Yet the method of drinking tea at this stage was primitive in the extreme.
 The leaves were steamed, crushed in a mortar, made into a cake, and boiled together with rice, ginger, salt, orange peel, spices, milk, and sometimes with onions!
 The custom obtains at the present day among the Thibetans and the various Mongolian tribes, who make a curious syrup of these ingredients.
 The use of lemon slices by the Russians, who learned to take tea from the Chinese caravansaries, points to the survival of the ancient method.